Expert Shoulder Treatment in Dubai | Rotator Cuff & Arthroscopy

 Corticosteroid Injections

-Best for: Impingement with bursitis, frozen shoulder, arthritis, acute inflammation unresponsive to oral medications.
+Impingement with bursitis, frozen shoulder, arthritis, acute inflammation unresponsive to oral meds.

-What it involves: Blood drawn from your arm, processed to concentrate healing platelets and growth factors, then injected precisely into damaged shoulder tissues under ultrasound guidance.
+Blood drawn, processed to concentrate healing platelets, then injected precisely into damaged tissues under ultrasound guidance.

 Shoulder Bracing and Support

-Best for: Acute injuries requiring rest, instability during healing, return-to-activity phases.
+Acute injuries requiring rest, instability during activity or recovery periods.

 Conservative Treatment Timeline